artem-tyom/AnalyticsAPI/README.md

   2. Retention

 ##### 4.2 API format
-  API should be implemented according to REST format.
+  API should be implemented according to REST rules.
 ###### 4.2.1 DAU
-Api accepts list of dates in dd/mm/yyyy format and returns DAU for that days.
+API accepts list of dates in dd/mm/yyyy format and returns DAUs for that days.
 ###### 4.2.2 Retention
-Api accepts two arguments.
+API accepts two arguments.
 One is retention type.
 Accepted values are : "Day1", "Day7", "Day40".
 The second one is date in dd/mm/yyyy format.
 Retention should be calculated starting from that day.
 Returns the retention for that day.